Maciek-Hetman/telegram-pl-tracking-bot/README.md

 For tracking DHL packages you need to create account in DHL API Developer Portal to obtain API Key.
 Bot will work without it, but DHL tracking will be disabled.

+## Bot profile
+At the moment there is profile @TeleTrackingBot but I use it for testing and rarely host it for longer than 10 minutes.
+I'll update this section when I get VPS to host the bot.

 ## Usage
 Project is still in heavy development.
 Currently available commands: